Derandomizing Isolation In Catalytic Logspace: Search to Decision

 Let $\mcL \subseteq \{0,1\}^*$ be a language (equivalently, \emph{decision problem}) defined by a binary predicate $R_\mcL$ in the following sense:

 where $m(|x|)$ is polynomial in $|x|$.
 If $x\in\mcL$ we think of a $y\in\{0,1\}^{m(|x|)}$ as a solution for $x$ that witnesses $x\in\mcL$.
-Computing such a $y$ for $x\in\mcL$ is the corresponding \emph{search problem}.
-While this is similar to the definition of $\NP$, notice that we do not insist that $R_\mcL$ is polynomial-time computable.
-In this sense, it is more general.
+Computing such a $y$ for $x\in\mcL$ is the corresponding \emph{search problem}. \begin{remark} Notice that this is similar to the definition of $\NP$.
+However, we do not insist that $R_\mcL$ is polynomial-time computable.
+In this sense, it is more general. \end{remark}

 \paragraph*{Weighted Decision.} Suppose $\mcL$ is a decision problem defined by predicate $R_\mcL$ with witness length $m(\cdot)$ as defined above.
 For an input $x\in\Sigma^*$, let $W : [m] \to \mathbb{N}$ be a weight assignment to the $m=m(|x|)$ positions of a candidate witness string $y\in\{0,1\}^m$, where we define the weight of $y$ as: